jina-ai/executor-clip-image/README.md

 `ClipImageEncoder` encode images stored in the blob attribute of the [**Document**](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Document.md) and saves the encoding in the embedding attribute.

-- Input shape: ndarray `Height x Width x Color Channel`, min=0, max=1.
-If `use_default_preprocessing` is `true`, input images can have any height and width.
-Otherwise, the input format has to be 224x224x3.

-- Output shape: `EmbeddingDimension`

 ## Prerequisite